sonic-net/SONiC/doc/mgmt/Management Framework.md

 This can be an independent choice on an application by application basis.
 However note that using YANG allows for richer data modelling, and therefore superior data validation.

 1. In case of YANG, if the developer chooses standard YANG model (Openconfig, IETF etc.), a separate SONiC YANG model has to be written based on Redis ABNF schema for validating Redis configuration and transformer hints should be written in a deviation file for standard YANG model to Redis DB coversion and vice versa (refer to [3.2.2.7 Transformer](#3227-transformer) for details).
 However, if custom SONiC YANG model is written based on guidelines, CVL YANG is automatically derived from it and the same is used for validation purpose and there is no need of writing any deviation file for transformer hints.
-Based on the given YANG model as input, the pyang compiler generates the corresponding OpenAPI spec which is in turn given to the Swagger generator to generate the REST client SDK and REST server stubs in golang.
+Based on the given YANG model as input, the pyang compiler generates the corresponding OpenAPI spec which is in turn given to the OpenAPI generator to generate the REST client SDK and REST server stubs in golang.
 The YANG data model is also provided to the [YGOT](https://github.com/openconfig/YGOT) generator to create the YGOT bindings.
 These are used on the interface between Translib and the selected App module.
 Specifically, Translib populates the binding structures based upon the incoming server payload, and the App module processes the structure accordingly.
 Additionally, a YANG annotation file must also be provided, for data models that do not map directly to the SONiC YANG structure.
 The requests in this case will be populated into the YGOT structures and passed to App module for conversion.
 The App module uses the YANG annotations to help convert and map YANG objects to DB objects and vice-versa.

-2. In case of OpenAPI spec, it is directly given to the [Swagger](https://swagger.io) generator to generate the REST client SDK and REST server stubs in golang.
+2. In case of OpenAPI spec, it is directly given to the [OpenAPI](https://OpenAPI.io) generator to generate the REST client SDK and REST server stubs in golang.
 In this case the REST server takes care of validating the incoming request to be OpenAPI compliant before giving the same to Translib.
 There is no YANG, and therefore no YGOT bindings are generated or processed, and so the Translib infra will invoke the App module functions with the path and the raw JSON for App modules to convert.
 For configuration validation purpose, SONiC YANG model has to be written based on Redis ABNF schema.

 #### 3.1.2 Run time flow

 ##### 3.1.2.1 CLI

 1. CLI uses the KLISH framework to provide a CLI shell.
-The CLI request is converted to a corresponding REST client SDK request that was generated by the Swagger generator, and is given to the REST server.
+The CLI request is converted to a corresponding REST client SDK request that was generated by the OpenAPI generator, and is given to the REST server.
-2. The Swagger generated REST server handles all the REST requests from the client SDK and invokes a common handler for all the create, update, replace, delete and get operations along with path and payload.
+2. The OpenAPI generated REST server handles all the REST requests from the client SDK and invokes a common handler for all the create, update, replace, delete and get operations along with path and payload.
 This common handler converts all the requests into Translib arguments and invokes the corresponding Translib provided APIs.
 3. Translib uses the value of the input (incoming) path/URI to determine the identity of the appropriate App module.
 It then calls that App module, passing the request as either a populated YGOT structure or as JSON, depending upon the data modelling method in use for the application (see section [3.1.1](#311-build-time-flow)).
 4. Further processing of CLI commands will be handled by Translib componenets that will be discussed in more detail in the later sections.

 ##### 3.1.2.2 REST

-1. REST client will use the Swagger generated client SDK to send the request to the REST server.
+1. REST client will use the OpenAPI generated client SDK to send the request to the REST server.
 2. From then on the flow is similar to the one seen in the CLI.

 ##### 3.1.2.3 gNMI